HandsOnDataViz/book/docs/HandsOnDataViz.md

 </tbody>
 </table>

-TODO above: Ilya please confirm how “vehicle miles traveled” is calculated by the US DOT.
-I presume it is simply miles per vehicle, rather than miles per vehicle per number of occupants.
-Also, please confirm that this estimate is based on miles traveled in the state, not necessarily by vehicles registered in the state.

 Have we finally found the *safest* state as judged by motor vehicle crash deaths?
 Not necessarily.
 While we normalized the raw data relative to the population and amount of driving, the IIHS reminds us that several other factors may influence these numbers, such as vehicle types, average speed, traffic laws, weather, and so forth.
-But as Alberto Cairo reminds us, every time we refine our model to make a more meaningful comparison, our interpretation becomes a closer representation of the truth.[19]
-TODO: Look for a closing quote by Cairo on this point.
+But as Alberto Cairo reminds us, every time we refine our calculations to make a more meaningful comparison, our interpretation becomes a closer representation of the truth.
+“It’s unrealistic to pretend that we can create a *perfect* model,” Cairo reminds us.
+“But we can certainly come up with a *good enough* one.”[21]

 As we demonstrated above, the most common way to normalize data is to adjust *absolute numbers* into *relative numbers*, such as percentages